Commando-Brando/SecondBrain/Second_Brain/Designing Data Intensive Applications/Chapter 10 Batch Processing.md

 What is a secondary sort in MapReduce? a technique used in MapReduce where records are sorted by a primary key (e.g., user ID) and then by a secondary key (e.g., timestamp) within each primary key group.
 This method ensures that related records, such as user data and their corresponding activity events, become adjacent in the reducer's input

-What is sort-merge join?
-using MapReduce to sort records from 2 different tables on their linking key and then merge them using the reducer

 What is sessionization?
-collating all the activity events for a particular
-user session, in order to find out the sequence of actions that the user took For example, such analysis could be used to work out
-whether users who were shown a new version of your website are more likely to make
-a purchase than those who were shown the old version (A/B testing), or to calculate
-whether some marketing activity is worthwhile.
+collating all the activity events for a particular user session, in order to find out the sequence of actions that the user took.
+For example, such analysis could be used to work out whether users who were shown a new version of your website are more likely to make a purchase than those who were shown the old version (A/B testing), or to calculate whether some marketing activity is worthwhile.

-Page 411
+What is a data lake?
+A datastore where the data collection does not enforce a schema and just dumps lots of data in to be schema-on-read later.
+Allows for faster data collection

+What is the sushi principle?
+raw data is better - aka better to just collect and dump lots data into a data lake and figure it out later than carefully craft schemas for it before collecting

+What is the PageRank algorithm?
+A famous graph analysis algorithm that  tries to estimate the popularity of a web page based on what other web pages link to it.
+It is used as part of the formula that determines the order in which web search engines present their results.

+What is bulk synchronous parallel?
+(BSP)
+A model of computation for optimally batch processing graphs.
+Implemented by Google's Pregel and others

+What are MapReduce sort-merge joins?
+- each record goes through mapper which extracts join key
+- partitioning, sorting, and merging, all the records with the same key end up going to the same call of the reducer
+- outputs joined records

+What are MapReduce broadcast hash joins?
+- when one of the 2 join inputs is small so it is not partitioned and can be loaded entirely into in-memory hash table
+- mapper scans over each record from large input and then query hash table to join records

+What are MapReduce partitioned hash joins?
+- used when the 2 join inputs are partitioned in the same way (same key, hash function, & number of partitions)
+- can then use hash table approach independently for each partition

+What does it mean for a data input to be bounded vs unbounded?
+Bounded input is one that does not change once the jobs starts, it is fixed (batch processes).
+Unbounded is when the data is not fixed and can have a stream of new work come in as the data is being processed.